The 3 stages of sales reporting

 1. You're completely overwhelmed by the system and can't extract any valuable insights.

-2. You discover that you're not actually tracking the sales reporting metrics you need.
+2. You discover that you're not tracking the sales reporting metrics you need.
 Your current system isn't insightful or actionable.

 Both of those are bad places to be.
 So what can you do about it?